 Clinical Psychology: adolescent, medical, eating, diabetes

-Prior to coming to GMU, she was a Clinical Associate Professor at the Warren Alpert Medical School of Brown University and worked at the Hasbro Children’s Partial Hospital Program, where she served as the Director of Training.
-Committed to the Clinical Science Model, Mehlenbeck engages in clinical work, teaching and research, with a multidisciplinary focus.
+Prior to coming to Mason, she was a Clinical Associate Professor at the Warren Alpert Medical School of Brown University and worked at the Hasbro Children’s Partial Hospital Program, where she served as the Director of Training.
+Committed to the Clinical Science Model, Dr. Mehlenbeck engages in clinical work, teaching and research, with a multidisciplinary focus.
 She has trained medical students, psychology interns and fellows, pediatrics and psychiatry residents and fellows and developmental behavioral pediatricians.

 Seminars presented as part of graduate student training at the GMU Center for Psychological Services

-Advanced Practicum - Third Year Clinical Practicum
+Psy 881 Advanced Practicum - Third Year Clinical Practicum